adxsoft/logseq-query-builder-plugin/README.md

 ## Online tool
-Currently plugins are not suppoerted in the mobile versions of Logseq.
+Currently plugins are not supported in the mobile versions of Logseq.
 However you can use the online tool to buid advanced queries from a mobile browser
 - See the FAQ at https://adxsoft.github.io/logseqadvancedquerybuilder/ for detailed instructions for using the online tool.

 - The online tool has many examples you can review.